fe80/troclapi/README.md

 ## Configuration

 Add api configuration on trocla configuration file.
+The troclarc file can be define with environment variable `TROCLARC_FILE`.

 ### Setting